Discover opportunities to build your art career and make art work.

 Artist INC, a program of Mid-America Arts Alliance, addresses the challenges, helping artists and creatives take control of their art careers.
-Now, in partnership with the Regional Arts Commission of St. Louis for the first time, Artist INC and Mid-America Arts Alliance are bringing that training to St. Louis to help artists learn business skills relevant to their work and turn their art practices into sustainable art careers.
+Partnering with the Regional Arts Commission of St. Louis, Artist INC and Mid-America Arts Alliance have brought the training to St. Louis to help artists learn business skills relevant to their work and turn their art practices into sustainable art careers.

 Unlike other entrepreneur- and business-focused classes, Artist INC is tailored for the needs and challenges of working artists of any discipline.
 Artists learn and grow together in small groups led by peer facilitators.

-Who it’s for: Artist INC is open to artists and creatives of all disciplines.
-AIL has a competitive application process, a substantial time commitment, and requires participants to be within a specific community.
+Artist INC is open to artists and creatives of all disciplines.
+AIL has a competitive application process, a substantial time commitment and requires participants to be within a specific community.
 Artists should reside within a 60-mile commute from these program locations.
 All sessions are in person.

 Gathering for one evening a week for eight weeks, participants learn strategic business skills specific to their art practice and how to apply those skills cooperatively with their peers.
 Using a groundbreaking class design, Artist INC Live guides artists as they learn and grow together through artist facilitator mentoring, small group application activities, as well as large group discussion and multimedia lecture.